xcart/xcart-docs/_pages/kb_en/seo_and_promotion/index.md

 order: 70
 icon: flag
 description: >-
-  Optimize your catalog for search engine and setup up special offers and promotions
+  Optimize your catalog for search engines and set up special offers and promotions
 published: true
 ---